-Funds evidence-based, multi-week walking programs in rural and tribal North Dakota communities to boost health, social connection, and community engagement through structured, research-backed initiatives.
+Funds evidence-based, multi-week walking programs in rural and tribal North Dakota to boost physical activity, mental health, and community engagement through structured, community-led interventions.

 Funder: North Dakota Department of Health and Human Services